 How we are helping

-Australian support to Tokelau is closely aligned with the Joint Commitment for Development between New Zealand and Tokelau.
-The majority of Australia's aid has been directed to the Tokelau International Trust Fund.
-This was established in 2000 to provide Tokelau with an independent source of revenue and support long-term economic stability and financial security.
-Australia has contributed $8.8 million to the Fund since 2004.
+Australian development cooperation to Tokelau aligns closely with the Joint Commitment for Development between New Zealand and Tokelau.
+Australia has directed the majority of its aid to the Tokelau International Trust Fund.
+The fund was established to provide Tokelau with an independent source of revenue and support long-term economic stability and financial security.
+Australia has contributed $10.6 million to the Fund since 2004.

-Through a planned Delegated Cooperation Arrangement, Australia will collaborate with New Zealand on improving early childhood education in Tokelau.
-Co-ordinated and harmonised assistance will reduce the administrative burden on the Tokelau Government and enhance the efficiency of the development co-operation activities.
+Through a delegated cooperation arrangement, Australia works with New Zealand on improving early childhood education in Tokelau.
+Coordinated assistance reduces the administrative cost on the Tokelauan Government and enhances the efficiency of our development cooperation.